Soumya murder case: Reactions

 Former Supreme Court judge Justice Markandey Katju has said the Supreme Court must review its judgment in Soumya case, in which the apex court found accused Govindachamy not guilty of murder but only guilty of rape.
-"This is not a just punishment at all and it is hard for the public in Kerala to digest", Chief Minister of Kerala, Pinarayi Vijayan said.
+"This is not a just punishment at all and it is hard for the public in Kerala to digest", Pinarayi Vijayan said.
 Law Minister of Kerala, A.K.
 Balan said people of the state were anxious and sad over the verdict delivered earlier in the day.
 Senior CPI(M) leader V. S. Achuthanandan said the verdict was 'shocking' and 'unfortunate'.
 Kaleeswaram Raj, a prominent lawyer in the Supreme Court and Kerala high court, felt that the verdict was shockingly soft and highly dispiriting.
 "With great respect, I may say that the punishment imposed by the Supreme Court is too meagre and has no deterrent effect.
 Also, it fails to satisfy the public consciousness.
 The court has rightly retained the maximum possible punishment of life imprisonment on the accused who is a potential threat to society.
 But the court could have done more than that.
 There were also other punishable offences which were not properly dealt with.
 Those included extortion, assault etc, which deserved separate jail terms", he wrote in the media.